sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

 Using the ``AWS Broker``, which is configured and running on this OpenShift cluster, provision an AWS RDS MySQL service.
 Connect the MySQL database to the application and test it.

+# Initiate the database using the developer catalogue

 Go to the [Developer Catalog](%console_url%/catalog/ns/%project_namespace%).
 You will see many technologies which can be used.
 One of them is the RDS Service.
 In the search box, enter ``rds``.
 You will see the ``Amazon RDS for MySQL`` service class.
 Click on this RDS Service Class to read information about this service.
 Then click on the ``Create Service Instance``  button to view all of the parameters that can be used to define the MySQL instance.
 The most important options being:

 1. Service Instance Name